bustoutsolutions/siesta/README.md

 - Transparent Etag / If-Modified-Since handling
 - Painless handling for JSON and plain text, plus customizable response transformation
 - Prebaked UI for loading & error handling
-- Uses [Alamofire](https://github.com/Alamofire/Alamofire) for networking by default;
-    inject a custom networking provider if you want to use a different networking library
 - Debug-friendly, customizable logging
 - Written in Swift with a great [Swift-centric API](https://bustoutsolutions.github.io/siesta/api/), but…
 - …also works great from Objective-C thanks to a compatibility layer.